 - Identify underlying gene-nutritional interaction, existing in families, which increase the risk for onset of chronic disease.

-Participation in this study consists of a two-tiered information gathering.
+Participation in this study consisted of a two-tiered information gathering.
 The first tier is that of written background family data, medical histories, and nutritional profiles.
 These are collected through questionnaires, a series of three 24-hour dietary recalls and food frequency data.
-The second tier of information consists of physical data collected at a central location in the participating community.
-This portion of the study includes a morning "fasting" blood sample taken from the arm (for lipid profiles, fasting insulin and leptin) and anthropometrical measures of height, weight, waist, arms and hips.
-Ideally, individuals will participate in both the written and physical assessment portions of this study; however, participation in either tier is possible.
-The lab results of serum cholesterol, triglycerides, and fasting insulin will be made available to each individual and/or their family physician.
-A full nutritional analysis for participants will also be sent to participants.
-Integrated results and analysis will be provided to the participating communities through public presentations and websites.
+The second tier of information consisted of physical data collected at a central location in the participating community.
+This portion of the study included a morning "fasting" blood sample taken from the arm (for lipid profiles, fasting insulin and leptin) and anthropometrical measures of height, weight, waist, arms and hips.
+Ideally, individuals participated in both the written and physical assessment portions of this study; however, participation in either tier was possible.
+The lab results of serum cholesterol, triglycerides, and fasting insulin were made available to each individual and/or their family physician.
+A full nutritional analysis for participants was also sent to participants.
+Integrated results and analysis were provided to the participating communities through public presentations and websites.

 Nutrition is seen as a primary prevention for many medical problems.
 Recent population studies create confusion concerning which dietary nutrients are detrimental, making the benefits from this study of great importance.
 Little is known or documented about the eating habits of Kansans.
 From a community standpoint, examining population- and family-based nutritional profiles, in association with medical profiles, provides basic data for epidemiological studies into the relationship of specific nutrients and diseases.
 Such relationships may be population specific and shed light on tangential environmental factors affecting the health of the community.
 From a family perspective, identifying those diseases aggregating in families, along with any association with nutritional intake, may provide an additional perspective into genetic-nutrient effects in disease risk.
 Finally, from an individual perspective, the specific information relating diet to serum lipid profiles and body measures provide a baseline to measure behavior modification and risk reduction.